getify/You-Dont-Know-JS/objects-classes/ch1.md

 #### Conditional Property Access

-Recently (ES2020), a feature known as "optional chaining" was added to JS, which augments property access capabilities (especially nested property access).
+Recently (in ES2020), a feature known as "optional chaining" was added to JS, which augments property access capabilities (especially nested property access).
 The primary form is the two-character compound operator `?.`, like `A?.B`.

 This operator will check the left-hand side reference (`A`) to see if it's null'ish (`null` or `undefined`).
 If so, the rest of the property access expression is short-circuited (skipped), and `undefined` is returned as the result (even if it was `null` that was actually encountered!).
 Otherwise, `?.` will access the property just as a normal `.` operator would.